prawee/my-daily-tools-osx/sylius/custom-model.md

 ## Generate Getter and Setter

-1. Click right on your entity `Generate` and `Getters and Setters...`
+1. Click right on your entity `Generate` and `Getters and Setters...` then choose columns
 2. Click right on your entity `Generate` and `ORM Class`
 3. Make class `implements` from `ResourceInterface`
+4. Click right on your entity `Generate` and `ORM Annotation`

 ## Migration database